on providing compassionate care for your pet and providing you with quality pet education.

 Dr. Christine Loomis originally hails from Toronto , Ontario.
 She moved to Vancouver in 2007 shortly after completing her degree in Veterinary Medicine at the Ontario Veterinary College.

-For the past 10 years Christine has been working in emergency medicine in Vancouver, but has recently transitioned into general practice.
+For 10 years Christine had worked in emergency medicine in Vancouver, but has transitioned into general practice.
 Her professional interests include, emergency care and feline medicine .

 Outside of work she enjoys hiking, camping and spending time with her growing family.
 Christine is also the proud momma of Alfie a spunky Maltese, and two ill behaved cats, Mew and Aggie.